xu000338/TermProject/README.md

 # To Run Application
 1. Ensure all required libraries are installed
-2. Open a Terminal window in the directory "./TermProject" (where the Streamlit executable, app.py, is located)
+2. Open a Terminal window in the directory "./TermProject" (the directory this file is in)
-3. Type "streamlit run app.py" and press "Enter"
 4. The Streamlit app should open in a new browser window; if not, navigate to "http://localhost:8501/"

 # Streamlit App